OthankQ/100-days-of-code/r1-log.md

 ### R1D75
 Learned about handling 'this' in a React component with .bind method.
 Also learned how to set and update the state of a component.

+### R1D76
+Learned about different types of components: functional, stateless functional, and stateless components.
+I also read upon different life cycle events that can be useful when making Ajax requests!